§ 39-1.2-5. Notice of excavation.

 (a) Except as provided in § 39-1.2-9, any person, public agency, or public utility responsible for excavating within one hundred feet (100') or for discharging explosives within one hundred feet (100') of a public utility facility shall notify the association of the proposed excavation or discharge at least seventy-two (72) hours, excluding Saturdays, Sundays, and holidays, but not more than thirty (30) days before commencing the excavation or discharge of explosives.
-Actual excavation must thereupon commence within thirty (30) days and be completed within sixty (60) days, including Saturdays, Sundays, and holidays, or the excavator must renotify the association.
+Actual excavation must thereupon commence within thirty (30) days.
 Each public utility shall, upon receipt of each notice of excavation, mark within seventy-two (72) hours or, where applicable in accordance with § 39-1.2-12, re-mark within forty-eight (48) hours, the location of all underground facilities.

 (b) Each excavator shall provide a description of the excavation location that shall include:

 (1) The name of the city or town where the excavation will take place;

 (2) The name of the street, way, or route number where appropriate;

 (3) The name of the streets at the nearest intersection to the excavation;

 (4) The numbered address of buildings closest to the excavation; and